ucscode/Key-Generator/readme.md

 /**
  * Apply usage of the system default special characters
  *
- * By default, if not configuration is made, the key generator will only contain alpha numeric outputs
+ * By default, if no configuration is made, the key generator will only contain alpha numeric outputs
  *
  * @param bool
  */